Manasimah03/Manasimah03/README.md

 ### 🔭 About Me

 I'm a final-year Computer Science student graduating in 2026, with hands-on training from an **Ethical Hacking & Penetration Testing internship** at Rooman Technologies.
-I'm building toward **Blue Team and Security Engineering** roles — the side of security focused on detection, defense, and making attackers' lives harder.
+I'm building toward **red Team and Security Engineering** roles — the side of security focused on detection, defense, and making attackers' lives harder.

 I started with theory and have been deliberately stacking hands-on projects since: log analysis, email threat detection, VPN/network security, and offensive labs to understand both sides of the fight.